simplesamlphp/simplesamlphp/docs/simplesamlphp-modules.md

 your hook class from the `hooks` directory to the `src/Event/Listener` subdirectory.
 Considering the config page example again, the `hooks/hook_configpage.php` file should move to `src/Event/Listener`.
-That hook defined a single top level function with a specific funciton name `cron_hook_configpage`.
+That hook defined a single top level function with a specific function name `cron_hook_configpage`.
 In the event listener the new `src/Event/Listener/ConfigPageListener.php` file will need to be in the `SimpleSAML\Module\cron\Event\Listener` namespace and define a